awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ```
 glueContext.write_dynamic_frame.from_options(frame = applymapping1, connection_type = "s3", connection_options = {"path": "s3://MYBUCKET/MYTABLEDATA/"}, format = "csv", format_options = {"writeHeader": False}, transformation_ctx = "datasink2")
 ```

+## Working with Geospatial Data<a name="schema-geospatial"></a>

+AWS Glue does not natively support Well\-known Text \(WKT\), Well\-Known Binary \(WKB\), or other PostGIS data types\.
+The AWS Glue classifier parses geospatial data and classifies them using supported data types for the format, such as `varchar` for CSV\.
+As with other AWS Glue tables, you may need to update the properties of tables created from geospatial data to allow Athena to parse these data types as\-is\.
+For more information, see [Using AWS Glue Crawlers](#schema-crawlers) and [Working with CSV Files](#schema-csv)\.
+Athena may not be able to parse some geospatial data types in AWS Glue tables as\-is\.
+For more information about working with geospatial data in Athena, see [Querying Geospatial Data](querying-geospatial-data.md)\.

 ## Using AWS Glue Jobs for ETL with Athena<a name="schema-classifier"></a>